nightblade9/SonicBoom/README.md

 ## Getting Started

-The easiest way to install Sonic Boom into your project is to clone this repository.
-In the future, you will be able to install the latest [NuGet package](https://www.nuget.org/packages/SonicBoom/).
+The easiest way to install Sonic Boom into your project is to install the latest [NuGet package](https://www.nuget.org/packages/SonicBoom/).

 ## Tutorials